Prospect Park Boathouse: History

+The Boathouse on the Lullwater was built in 1905–07.
 By the 1960s, the structure was underutilized.
 The boat concession only operated on weekends and the Boathouse was visited by fewer than ten people an hour, even on the busiest summer weekends.
 At one point in September 1964, the Parks Department was within forty-eight hours of demolishing the Boathouse.

-The Boathouse shared many features with McKim, Mead and White's original Pennsylvania Station, whose 1960s demolition had been controversial.
-The resulting historic preservation movement generated public pressure to save the Boathouse.
-It was listed on the National Register of Historic Places in 1972.
+The resulting historic preservation movement generated public pressure to save the Boathouse, which was listed on the National Register of Historic Places in 1972.

-Though the Boathouse was saved, restorations were deferred for several years.
+Restorations were deferred for several years.
 The interior renovations began in 1971, under Commissioner August Heckscher.
 The Boathouse reopened to the public in 1974, but the exterior terracotta was not renovated until 1979.
 Further restorations were required in the 1980s under Commissioner Gordon Davis to repair damage from a leaking roof.
 After twenty years as a visitors center and park ranger headquarters, the Boathouse was restored for a third time in the late 1990s because of deterioration in the terracotta.
 It now houses the Audubon Center, the Audubon Society's only urban interpretive center in the United States.

+In May 2024, Oberon Group agreed to operate a cafe at the boathouse, which opened that July.

+Educational programs

+Each September since 2019, the Brooklyn Public Library sponsors an Open Air University with free non-accredited courses on the Boathouse grounds, hosting immigrant professors, academics, and teachers who were trained outside of the U.S.